SarpongAbasimi/CV/README.md

 ## Sarpong Abasimi
 **[LinkedIn](https://uk.linkedin.com/in/sarpong-abasimi-353380163)**| **[Medium](https://medium.com/@1550707241489)**

 I am an energetic, curious, self-starter and ambitious  **engineer** who loves technology and wants to create products that will add value to peoples lives.
-I also enjoy learning new technologies, working with people, solving getting to the root casue of problems.
+I also enjoy learning new technologies, working with people, solving and getting to the root casue of problems.
 Currently I am studying to became **Full-Stack software Developer** at Makers Academy and looking forward to work with **innovative and ambitious people, develop my skills and grow as an engineer, and work on projects that are useful and engaging**.

 > **Jump to :** **[Projects](#projects)** | **[Education](#education)** | **[Experience](#experience)** | **[Interests](#interests)** | **[Contacts](#contacts)**